-On Making a Will - and Supporting the Church!
+On Making A Will and Supporting the Church: My Occasional Reminder!

-An article from the Cathedral Times.
+An article from the Cathedral Times by Dean Sam Candler

-Thank you!
+Thank you for supporting the church!
+Not just this church, but any effective church!
 There are some things in life, and in the church, that we often assume we don't need to say.
 They should be obvious, either from common sense, or from custom and courtesy themselves.

-One of these obvious and customary statements has to do with making a will in your life, regardless of the size of your estate, and no matter whether you are a church going person or not.
+One of these obvious and customary statements has to do with making a will in your life, regardless of the size of your "estate," and no matter whether you are a church-going person or not.
 We will all die, and one of the most considerate things we can do for our successors is to leave a will!